jakobringler/blog/content/notes/ML Sketching.md

 Adding them all together

 ![[notes/images/weighted-components-reconstructe.gif]]

+almost perfect reconstruction of the input with just 64 weights!
+32 looked fine as well so we can map from 64 input values to the 8 generator parameters
 ## Data Overview

+this is all the data we now have

 ![[notes/images/training-data-02.gif]]

+Left to Right: Outline (Mono), Outline (SDF), SDF reconstructed from PCA, Parameter values, Geometry
 ## Training
 very simple straight forward
 ### Hyperparameter Tuning with Wedges